Laaery/feptp_pipeline/README.md

 ## 🔗 Citation

-If you use **FePTP** or the FePTP dataset in your research, please cite:
+If you use **FePTP** pipeline or the FePTP dataset in your research, please cite:

-bibtex
+Lin L, Ren C, Xiao Y, Nie J, Qi C, Li X, et al. FePTP: A text-mined dataset of transformation pathways among iron-containing phases.
+ChemRxiv.
+2025; doi:10.26434/chemrxiv-2025-5t3s1